LiamJCates/Programming-Notes/C++/Organization/MultipleFiles.md

   int sz;
 };

-This declaration would be placed in a file Vector.h.
+This declaration is placed in the file Vector.h.

 Users then include that file, called a header file, to access that interface.
 For example:

 // user.cpp:
  #include "Vector.h" //Vector’s interface